On My Kids Plate

 Make sure to clean the wine cork or lid first, and use the side of the cork that wasn’t in the wine.
 (It’s not so bad for the baker most of the time to open up a bottle of wine for the adults!)

-I’ve also found that using something small and round to make the imprint works better then your thumb.
+I’ve also found that using something small and round to make the imprint works better than your thumb.
 When I created the indentation with my thumb the shape is a little more oval.
 This can cause the jam to sometimes spill out of the cookie when baking if the oval is not a super neat shape.
 For the most consistent cookies use something round to make your indentation.

-Can I Freeze Raspberry Thumbprint Cookies?
+Can I Freeze These Cookies?

 Yes, you can freeze these raspberry thumbprint cookies.